 You can upgrade all of these parts or just one, depending on your budget.
 With a free-flowing exhaust system, you gain piping with a larger diameter.
 This design ensures that your car expels exhaust faster, allowing it to inhale oxygen sooner.
 The longer this process takes, the more power reduction you will notice.

 Related: Straight Pipe Exhaust – Advantages vs Disadvantages

 4. Install a Supercharger

 Superchargers benefit the power and torque of your car engine similar to the way the cold air intake does.
 However, the supercharger is compressing the fuel and air to boost power by over 50% in some cases.

 Superchargers have several benefits over the turbocharger.
 Because it is a belt-driven design, it works best on six-cylinder motors.
 Plus, you don’t need to install an intercooler, so there are fewer components to break.

 Additionally, the supercharger is easier to install than the turbocharger in most cases.
 However, they aren’t cheap.
 You will need to pay for this kind of instant power that’s received when you push on the accelerator.

 5. Install a Turbocharger

-The supercharger receives its power from the belt that connects to the engine, while the turbo receives power from the gases moving through the exhaust.
+A supercharger receives its power from the belt that connects to the engine, while a turbo receives power from the gases moving through the exhaust.
 Because the turbocharger recycles energy, it’s considered to be an extremely efficient upgrade.